MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2020-08-18-how-to-keep-inline-mathjax-and-adjacent-punctuation-on-the-same-line.md

 date:   2020-08-18 17:30 -0400
 categories: webdev
 excerpt: >
   Ever notice that sometimes a line break will occur between an inline MathJax equation and an immediately adjacent punctuation mark?
-In this post I show how to prevent that.
+In this post I show how to prevent that (with MathJax 3).
 ---

 ## Prevent Line Breaks between Inline MathJax Equations and Adjacent Punctuation

-With MathJax 3 and up-to-date Kramdown, set a `.no-wrap { white-space: nowrap; }` style rule and have the following script execute before MathJax runs:
+With MathJax 3, set a `.no-wrap { white-space: nowrap; }` style rule and have the following script execute before MathJax runs:

 ```javascript
 const preventLineWrapForPunctuation = () => {